-As nations around the world seek to improve their standards of living and lift populations out of poverty, it is inevitable that the demand for steel will increase.
+As populatons grow and nations around the world seek to improve their standards of living, it is inevitable that the demand for steel will increase.

 New generations of steel continue to be developed that make it possible for manufacturers and builders to implement durable, lightweight designs.